The big Picture¶

-Typically each and every layer (front-end, middle-tier and back-end) has to protect resources and implement authentication and/or authorization – and quite typically against the same user store.
+Typically each and every layer (front-end, middle-tier and back-end) has to protect resources and implement authentication and/or authorization – often against the same user store.

-This leads to the following security architecture and usage of protocols:
+Restructuring the application to support a security token service leads to the following architecture and protocols:

-This divides the security concerns into two parts.
+Such a design divides security concerns into two parts:

-Authentication is needed when an application needs to know about the identity of the current user.
-Typically these applications manage data on behalf of that user and need to make sure that this user can only access the data he is allowed to.
-The most common example for that is (classic) web applications – but native and JS-based applications also have need for authentication.
+Authentication is needed when an application needs to know the identity of the current user.
+Typically these applications manage data on behalf of that user and need to make sure that this user can only access the data for which he is allowed.
+The most common example for that is (classic) web applications – but native and JS-based applications also have a need for authentication.

 The most common authentication protocols are SAML2p, WS-Federation and OpenID Connect – SAML2p being the most popular and the most widely deployed.

 Applications have two fundamental ways with which they communicate with APIs – using the application identity, or delegating the user’s identity.
-Sometimes both ways need to be combined.
+Sometimes both methods need to be combined.

 OAuth2 is a protocol that allows applications to request access tokens from a security token service and use them to communicate with APIs.
-This reduces complexity on both the client applications as well as the APIs since authentication and authorization can be centralized.
+This delegation reduces complexity in both the client applications as well as the APIs since authentication and authorization can be centralized.

 OpenID Connect and OAuth 2.0 – better together¶

 OpenID Connect and OAuth 2.0 are very similar – in fact OpenID Connect is an extension on top of OAuth 2.0.
-This means that you can combine the two fundamental security concerns – authentication and API access into a single protocol – and often a single round trip to the security token service.
+The two fundamental security concerns, authentication and API access, are combined into a single protocol - often with a single round trip to the security token service.